accordproject/markdown-editor/CONTRIBUTING.md

 ### <a name="issue"></a> Found an Issue or Bug?

 If you find a bug in the source code, you can help us by [submitting an issue][github-issues] to our GitHub Repository.
-Even better, you can submit a Pull Request with a fix.
+Even better, you can submit a Pull Request to our `development` branch with a fix.

 **Please see the **[**Submission Guidelines**][contribute.submit]** below.**

 ### <a name="feature"></a> Missing a Feature?

-You can request a new feature by submitting an issue to our [GitHub Repository][github].
+You can request a new feature by submitting an issue to our [GitHub Repository][github]'s `development` branch.

 If you would like to implement a new feature then consider what kind of change it is:

-* **Major Changes** that you wish to contribute to the project should be discussed first in an

-  [GitHub issue][github-issues] that clearly outlines the changes and benefits of the feature.
+* **Major Changes** that you wish to contribute to the project should be discussed first in a [GitHub issue][github-issues] that clearly outlines the changes and benefits of the feature.

-* **Small Changes** can directly be crafted and submitted to the [GitHub Repository][github]

-  as a Pull Request.
-See the section about [Pull Request Submission Guidelines][contribute.submitpr], and

-  for detailed information read the [core development documentation][developers].
+* **Small Changes** can directly be crafted and submitted to the [GitHub Repository][github] as a Pull Request.
+See the section about [Pull Request Submission Guidelines][contribute.submitpr], and for detailed information read the [core development documentation][developers].

 ### <a name="docs"></a> Want a Doc Fix?